The BEST Smooth Creamy Garlic Mashed Potatoes (EASY RECIPE)

 The BEST Smooth Creamy Garlic Mashed Potatoes Videos

-• The potatoes cook evenly when you cut them into pieces of similar size.
+• Cut into similar size: The potatoes cook evenly when you cut them into pieces of similar size so make sure they’re relatively even in size or around about the same size.

-• You also want to make sure you boil them until they are very tender.
+• Make sure they’re very tender: You also want to make sure you boil them until they are very tender.
 This will make for less mashing (if you’re using a masher and not a potato ricer), which will help avoid overworking the starch in the potatoes.

-• Cover them with a lid to help them get tender faster, and leave a crack on the side so the water doesn’t overflow, which tends to happen frequently when boiling potatoes.
+• Cover with a lid: Cover them with a lid to help them get tender faster, and leave a crack on the side so the water doesn’t overflow, which tends to happen when boiling potatoes.

-• As stated earlier, using a ricer will guarantee your potatoes are lump-free and make the process easier.
+• Use a ricer: As stated earlier, using a ricer will guarantee your potatoes are lump-free and make the mashing process easier.

 • Steak: This is an obvious answer.
 The combination of steak and potatoes is famous world-wide.
 So, if you’re looking for a main dish to make with your mashed potatoes, you can never go wrong with a seared or smothered steak.